kanishk779/Mini-Sql-Engine/README.md

 # Mini-Sql-Engine
 Mini Sql engine which runs a subset of queries using the command line interface.
+This project was done as part of data systems course in 6th semester.

 ### Dataset
 1. CSV (comma separated values) format file is provided as the dataset which is to